sassoftware/model-management-resources/examples/R/Rmodel_QuickStartTutorial.md

 This example walks you through the steps to generate the R model files for the SAS Model Manager Quick Start Tutorial.
 The code is an extension of the r-sasctl README code found [here](https://github.com/sassoftware/r-sasctl).
 It generates a ZIP file that can be imported directly into SAS Model Manager.
+The model can then be scored by running a scoring test, which uses the CAS Gateway action set.
-The model can then be scored in CAS or SAS Micro Analytic Service using the CAS Gateway action, as well as in container publishing destinations where the R base image is used to create an R runtime container.
+It can also be scored by running a publishing validation after the model has been published to a CAS publishing destination, or a container publishing destination where the R base image is used to create an R runtime container.

 Note: A trained R sample model can be found here: [DTree_Rmodel](../../samples/R_Models/DTree_Rmodel)